NVIDIA/cutlass/media/docs/terminology.md

 **LongIndex**: signed integer representing offsets in memory; typically wider than Index type

 **Numeric Type**: a CUTLASS data type used to represent real-valued quantities; is trivially copyable.

-**Operator**: an object performing a computation on matrix or tensor objects.
-May be further refined by scope within the execution model hierarchy.

 **Pitch Linear**: linear memory allocation obtained from a user-defined 2-D size, which specifies the contiguous and strided dimensions of a tile.